Unit 6 - Practice Quiz

 B. The square root of the exponential moving average of squared gradients.

-C. The number of iterations.
+C. The sum of past gradients.

-D. The sum of past gradients.
+D. The number of iterations.

 19 For a convex loss function, Gradient Descent is guaranteed to converge to:

-D. Any point on the boundary
+B. Any point on the boundary

 20 What is Hyperparameter Tuning?